Sooner or later, there will come a time in your VA journey when you start to feel overwhelmed by everything you need to do.

 At this point, you will likely have a full client list so you’ll no longer be concerned with finding more clients.
 The problem now will be keeping up with your own business tasks.

-3 SIGNS IT’S TIME TO HIRE OUT
+3 SIGNS IT’S TIME TO HIRE YOUR FIRST VIRTUAL ASSISTANT

 1) You’re not getting your client work done on time.
 You finish projects late, or you keep giving clients longer and longer estimates of when projects will be finished because you have so much on your plate.

 2) You’re feeling burnt out and a little unmotivated.
-You love your work, but lately you feel like you’re being stretched too thin.
+You love your work, but lately, you feel like you’re being stretched too thin.
 Tasks have become more about quantity and less about quality.
-Plus, you feel you need more down-time than you’re getting.
+Plus, you feel you need more downtime than you’re getting.

-3) Things aren’t getting done in your business that need to get done.
+3) Things aren’t getting done in your business that needs to get done.
 You haven’t been blogging, emailing your list, or updating your social media.
 You might want to work on some other projects (like creating info products for scalable income), but you just don’t have the time or energy!

 STEPS FOR HIRING YOUR FIRST VIRTUAL ASSISTANT